Perpetually Fair Assignments Via Balanced Sequences of Permutations: Related Work

-\paragraph{One-shot allocation with cardinality constraints.} Here, items are partitioned into pre-specified categories, and each agent can receive at most a fixed number of items (called the ``capacity'') of each category \citep{biswas2018fair,dror2023fair,shoshan2023efficient}.
+\paragraph{One-shot allocation with cardinality constraints.} Here, items are partitioned into pre-specified categories, and each player can receive at most a fixed number of items (called the ``capacity'') of each category \citep{biswas2018fair,dror2023fair,shoshan2023efficient}.
 The repeated assignment setting can be reduced to this setting: define, for each day, a category containing all items allocated at that day, with a capacity of $1$.
-There are algorithms that guarantee EF1 (hence also PROP1), but only for specific valuations.
+There are algorithms that guarantee EF1 (hence also PROP1), but only for specific numeric valuations.
 For example, the algorithm of \citet{biswas2018fair}, translated to our setting, works as follows: (1) Assign the items in day 1 arbitrarily.
 (2) In each day $t\geq 2$, order the players by ascending value, from the player with the smallest to the one with the largest total value; give item 1 to the first player in the order, item 2 to the second player, etc. Suppose that, after some day $t$, some player $i$ has a smaller value than some other player $j$, i.e., $v(Z_i^t) < v(Z_j^t)$.
 Let $t'$ be the maximum $t'<t$ in which $v(Z_i^{t'}) \geq v(Z_j^{t'})$ held.
 Then at day $t'+1$, player $j$ received an item with a higher value than $i$, and at days $t'+2,\ldots,t$, player $i$ received an item with an equal-or-higher value than $j$.
-Hence, if the item of day $t'+1$ is removed from $j$'s bundle, then $i$ does not envy.
+Hence, if the item of day $t'+1$ is removed from $j$'s bundle, $i$ does not envy.
 Hence, the allocation is EF1.

-In contrast, our aim is to guarantee \emph{ordinal approximate fairness} --- a condition that holds simultaneously for all valuations consistent with the ranking.
-Another advantage of this approach is that our algorithms do not need to know the valuations at all; they only need to know the ranking (which item is best, which is second-best, etc.).
+In contrast, our aim is to guarantee \emph{ordinal approximate fairness} --- a condition that holds simultaneously for all numeric valuations consistent with the ranking.
+Another advantage of this approach is that our algorithms do not need to know the valuations, as they can allocate positions in a picking sequence.

-\paragraph{Picking sequences} The output of our algorithms can also be understood as a \emph{picking sequence} --- an order by which each agent picks a favorite item from the remaining items.
+\paragraph{Picking sequences} The output of our algorithms can also be understood as a \emph{picking sequence} --- an order by which each player picks a favorite item from the remaining items.
 Picking sequences have a very low informational requirements, as players do not have to reveal their valuations --- they only have to pick the best remaining item when their turn arrives \citep{bouveret2011general,brams2004dividing,segalhalevi2020competitive}.